9 August 2024

 Leaving the coast behind, Adelaide feels like the epitome of city sophistication.
 With mouth-watering food and endless entertainment.

-Like anyone visiting Adelaide, you’ll want to check out the shopping in the Rundle Mall, Australia’s first pedestrian street mall.
+Like anyone visiting Adelaide, you’ll want to check out the shopping in the Rundle Mall , Australia’s first pedestrian street mall.
 The mall houses over 1000 retail stores and services and it’s a great place to grab a bite to eat.
 Or you can walk over to the eastern end of Rundle Street and pop into one of the many trendy restaurants that you’ll find there.

 To relax in Adelaide, take a visit to the Adelaide Botanic Gardens.
 Over 50 hectares of land has been dedicated to the gardens and you could spend hours wandering through them.
 From the Australian Native Garden to the First Creek Wetland, there’s plenty to explore for all ages.
-For more of the best things to do in Adelaide check out our guide for tips on the best places to visit, eat and drink when in town.

-If time permits consider a visit to Kangaroo Island, just south-west of Adelaide, for one final stop on your road trip.
+If time permits consider a visit to Kangaroo Island , just south-west of Adelaide, for one final stop on your road trip.
 Kangaroo Island is a protected home for native flora and fauna, including koalas and diverse bird species.
 Maybe you’ll even spot some penguins as you finish up your Great Ocean Road trip.